Sarah Thyre

-Sarah Thyre (born July 9, 1968) is an American actress and screenwriter.
+Sarah Thyre is an American actress and writer.
 She played the role of Coach Cherri Wolf on the television show Strangers with Candy.

 Early life

 Thyre is the second of five children in a Roman Catholic family.
 She was raised in Kansas City and Louisiana.
 After her parents' divorce, she and her four siblings lived with their mother and struggled with poverty.
 Thyre earned a Bachelor of Arts degree in journalism from Montclair State University.

 Personal life

 Thyre wrote a memoir about her childhood entitled Dark at the Roots published by Counterpoint.
 Thyre married comedian and television sidekick Andy Richter in 1994.
-The couple had two children before divorcing in 2019.
+The couple had two children, a son born in 2000 and a daughter born in 2005, before divorcing in 2019.